Dynamic Clearing and Contagion in Financial Networks: Derivation of Inter-Default Time Continuous-Time Clearing from Discrete-Time Clearing

 With these parameters we can construct the $\Dt$-discrete-time clearing process $V(t,\Dt)$ and exposure matrix $A(t,\Dt,V_t(\Dt))$ by:

 Here we assume that $V(t) = V(-1) \geq 0$ for every time $t < 0$ as in Assumption~\ref{ass:initial}.
-This construction can be computed either in continuous time $t \in \bbt$ with sliding intervals of size $\Dt$ or at the discrete times $t \in \{0,\Dt,...,T\}$.
+This construction can be computed either in continuous-time $t \in \bbt$ with sliding intervals of size $\Dt$ or at the discrete times $t \in \{0,\Dt,...,T\}$.
 The existence and uniqueness of this system follow exactly as in Theorem~\ref{thm:discrete} under Assumption~\ref{ass:society}.